rtruxal/pycogserv/README.md

 Notes
 =====

-Massive swaths of this v5 API interface were graciously stolen from py-bing-search you can find it here: https://github.com/tristantao/py-bing-search
+Massive swaths of this v5 API interface were graciously stolen from py-bing-search which you can find here: https://github.com/tristantao/py-bing-search

 I AM NOT A PROFESSIONAL PROGRAMMER AND JUST STARTING THIS.

-PLEASE HELP ME MAKE THIS NOT AWFUL!
+PLEASE HELP ME MAKE THIS NOT AWFUL.

 TODO